skoolkid/skoolkit/man/skool2html.py.rst

 OPTIONS
 =======
 -V       Show SkoolKit version number and exit
--q       Be quiet
+-p       Show path to skoolkit package directory and exit -q       Be quiet
 -t       Show timings
 -d DIR   Write files in this directory